shaikhsaniya233/shaikhsaniya233/README.md

 👋Hello, I,m Saniya.
- 🌱I am currently learning Web Devlopment.
+ 🌱I am currently learning Web Development.

 <!--
 **shaikhsaniya233/shaikhsaniya233** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.